fish-shell/fish-shell/doc_src/cmds/set_color.rst

 If :envvar:`fish_term24bit` is set to 0, fish will translate RGB values to the nearest color on the 256-color palette.
-If :envvar:`fish_term256` is also set to 0, fish will translate them to the 16-color palette instead.
-Fish launched as ``fish -d term_support`` will include diagnostic messages that indicate the color support mode in use.
+If :envvar:`fish_term256` is also set to 0, fish will translate them to the 16-color palette instead. fish launched as ``fish -d term_support`` will include diagnostic messages that indicate the color support mode in use.

 If multiple colors are specified, fish prefers the first RGB one.
 However if :envvar:`fish_term256` is set to 0, fish prefers the first named color specified.